-The U.S. Department of Energy Solar Decathlon 2017 features contests that rely on juries to determine results.
-Using objective and subjective measures to evaluate team projects, the jurors assign points that determine each team’s score and standing in the contests they evaluate.
+The U.S. Department of Energy Solar Decathlon 2017 featured contests that relied on juries to determine results.
+Using objective and subjective measures to evaluate team projects, the jurors assigned points that determined each team’s score and standing in the contests they evaluated.

 Juries are composed of individual jurors at the top of their respective professions.
 Renowned in their chosen fields of expertise, they bring professional excellence and practical in-the-field expertise.
 Learn more about the juries for these contests for Solar Decathlon 2017.